pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

 <tr>
 <td><b>Table number additive correction</b></td>
 <td>
-The default typically works well (an overcount is caused by table + longtable combination).<br>
+The default typically works well (an overcount is caused by table + longtable combination).
 But if counter gets screwed up and needs manual intervention, use below to apply a correction:
 <pre><code>
 \def\TaskAddCounter{<mark>-1</mark>}    % additive correction to table number
 </code></pre></td>